danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 Dr. Tucker Balch at Georgia Tech, but sadly doesn't actually link to any of the homework files.
 However, you can find a short description of them [here](http://quantsoftware.gatech.edu/Machine_Learning_for_Trading_Course).
 This description will be what we use to develop our tools for this tutorial.
+In Part I, we will develop tools to visualize stock data, evaluate the performance of a portfolio and optimize a portfolio on historical data.
 Okay, let's get started!

 <div class="divider"></div>